rmarkello/rtpeaks/README.md

 # Stop active peak/trough detection (keypresses will cease)
 pf.stop_peak_finding()

-# Close the class instance and disconnect from the BioPac
+# Stop recording data and disconnect from the BioPac
 pf.close()

 # Note: you can stop peak finding and still continue recording.
 The RTP class